Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 If you want to try HIIT, just start slowly.
 Perhaps warm up with the Nitric Oxide Workout first.

-You may also elect to supplement with L-arginine, and L-citrulline, but frankly, I wouldn’t rely on that.
+You may also choose to supplement with L-arginine, and L-citrulline, but frankly, I wouldn’t rely on that.
 It’s always a good idea to get off the couch and move at every opportunity.

 So, get up –> get going.